Land Area: 160 Acres

 Some positive points about this business are:

 The location is full of rugged beauty, perfectly situated next to both the Hudson-Meng Bison Kill Site and Toadstool Geological Park, and only minutes from Fort Robinson State Park.
 Visitors come from across the nation and around the world to stay in this charming “town” while they enjoy local attractions and activities.
 Aside from family vacationers or family reunions, many of the guests come for the fossil hunting, birding, horseback riding (bring your own horse), mountain biking, and hunting of all kinds, including turkey, deer, antelope, and prairie dog.
 Many guests just come to enjoy the area.
 The Owner has established relationships and lease arrangements to accommodate these varied interests of their many guests.
 The High Plains Homestead is also a wonderful launching point for a variety of Black Hills attractions and activities, including Mount Rushmore, Crazy Horse and The Reptile Gardens.
-The star-gazing at this marvelous retreat is another draw for many guests, and the Homestead is already fully booked for the 2017 solar eclipse of the Sun, said to be best viewed from northwest Nebraska.
+The star-gazing at this marvelous retreat is another draw for many guests.

 The Owners have spent decades building the traditional log and wood frame buildings by hand.
 The prolific antique furnishings that decorate the premises are worth a great deal by themselves, and many pass with the property.
 While this could be purchased as a private retreat, the property’s best and highest use would be to continue the fantastic dream of the Owners.
 The High Plains Homestead is now one of the most well-known and beloved tourism draws to the State of Nebraska.
 The Owners would like to find the right people to pass on this wonderful, bustling business, as they are growing older with some health concerns.
 The current Owners are very willing to stay involved on a consultancy basis with the Buyers, which could be much to the benefit of the new Ownership.
 The business, like all successful businesses, is built on relationships with neighbors for access to fossil hunting and bird/animal hunting, relationships with various tourism boards and officials, and relationships with local vendors to get the unbelievable, meats and other fresh ingredients that have earned the Cookshack it’s reputation as one of the VERY best places to eat in all of Nebraska.
 The Owner will facilitate the building of these required relationships for the new Owners.